awmckinley/config/modules/ft.tex/README.md

 # LaTeX Document Processing

-Tools for typesetting and processing LaTeX documents with support for parsing and compilation.
+Tools for typesetting and processing LaTeX documents.